City of Atlanta

 Company Operations

-- Supply Chain: Vendor procurement, utility partnerships
+- Supply Chain: Vendor procurement and municipal utilities

-- Tech Patents: Smart city technology partnerships
+- Tech Patents: Smart city technology implementations

 - Website: https://www.atlantaga.gov